akurtic1/akurtic1/README.md

 ### Hi there 👋

 📖My goal is to learn and explore Cloud Computing.
-Learning Microsoft Azure at the moment.
+Focus on Microsoft Azure.

 📘Currently holding AZ-900 (Azure Fundamentals), SC-900 (Security, Compliance, and Identity Fundamentals) & MS-900 (Microsoft 365: Fundamentals) certificates.